What Is Ligature-Resistant Furniture? And What Actually Counts?

 ▶️ Browse Behavioral Healthcare Furniture | ▶️ Browse Correctional Furniture

-Don't compromise on safety.
-Choose furniture that's built for the environment — not adapted to it.
+Choose furniture designed for the environment — not adapted to it.